Hotz99/ac_internal_cpp/README.md

 To explore and understand:
 1. **Memory manipulation**: Reading and writing to arbitrary memory addresses to alter program behavior.
 2. **Function hooking**: Intercepting and modifying the execution flow of the target program.
-3. **Overlay rendering**: Drawing arbitrary visual elements onto game frames using OpenGL.
+3. **Overlay rendering**: Drawing arbitrary visual elements onto frames of the graphics pipeline using OpenGL.
+4. **Signature scanning**: Locating arbitrary structures (functions, pointers, etc.) in the target process's binary by matching their byte patterns.

 ## Disclaimer
 This project is strictly for **educational purposes only**.
 We do not condone cheating in competitive games.
 Any use of this code or concepts in may violate terms of service agreements and/or local laws.